Spring/ Summer 2020 Makeup Trends

 It seems to me that this year the makeup artists of the fashion world rebelled against mainstream beauty.
 This year’s runway was just as starkly marked by absence, as it was by presence.
 Gone were the thick eyebrows and graphic lips of yesteryear.
 Heavy cream contour was nowhere in sight.

-The fashion makeup trends for spring 2017 are all about moving away from the heavy makeup style of Instagram.
+The fashion makeup trends for 2020 are all about moving away from the heavy makeup style of Instagram.
 Instead, the spring and summer season will have makeup styles that are quick and effortless, and naturally beautiful.

-The spring 2017 beauty trends aren’t just about natural ” many of them are quite bold, and feature lots of color.
-The difference is that shadows and lipsticks were applied quickly ” sharp edges and fleeky wings were given nearly zero consideration.
+The upcoming beauty trends aren’t just about natural looks, however.
+Many of them are quite bold and feature lots of color.
+The difference is that shadows and lipsticks were applied quickly; sharp edges and fleeky wings were given nearly zero consideration.
 Additionally, most of the bold colors and funky shapes were kept to minimal areas, while the rest of the face was done in the winning style of the season: extremely natural.

-This is the season for the lazy girls, and the brave women, those who act quickly and spontaneously, those who decide to go all out with neon eyeshadows two minutes before leaving the house.
-Spring/ summer 2017 is the season of fearlessly flawful makeup, and the guts to bare it all.
+This is the season for the lazy girls and the brave women, those who act quickly and spontaneously, those who decide to go all out with neon eyeshadows two minutes before leaving the house.
+This is the season of fearlessly flawless makeup.

 #1.
 No Makeup Makeup

 Sometimes, achieving that perfect no makeup makeup look takes just as long as that heavy makeup for a night out.
 Of all the gorgeous beauty looks we saw this year, the totally natural makeup look reigned supreme.
-This is more than just one of the spring 2017 makeup trends ” this is a forever beauty trend.
+This is more than just one of the 2020 makeup trends – this is a forever beauty trend.
+It’s timeless.

 #2.
 No Powder, No Problems

-The biggest of the spring/ summer 2017 makeup trends was all about skipping the powder.
+The biggest current makeup trends were all about skipping the powder.
 Almost everywhere we looked on the runway this year, we saw impossibly dewy skin that was completely powder free.
 I really hope this minimalist makeup trend catches on, because it’s beautiful and easy, and makes for an excellent departure from the oh-so-popular powder baking trend that leaves the skin looking super matte.

 #3.
 Strobe Over Contour